mineTomek/GreatConsole/README.md

 ```

 Multi-choice allows the user to select multiple options.
 The option is added to the selection using the Space key and the interaction is ended with the Enter key. \
-And for multi-choice use this:
+And for multi-choice menu use this:

 ```csharp
 using static GreatConsole.ConsoleColors.AllowedColor;